samo38/scg4py/README.md

 Saeed Mortezazadeh, Yousef Jamali, Hossein Naderi-Manesh, and Alexander P.Lyubartsev, (https://doi.org/10.1371/journal.pone.0214673)

-For using this program you need python 3 and the following prerequisite modules: numpy, scipy, matplotlib, and mdtraj for parsing the ’dcd’ and ’xtc’ trajectory file formats.
+For using this code you need python 3 and the following prerequisite modules: numpy, scipy, matplotlib, and mdtraj for parsing the ’dcd’ and ’xtc’ trajectory file formats.
 For ease of use, you can append the path of scg4py code to PYHTONPATH in the .bashrc file.